jameswquinn/webpack-preact-jest-app/Production-Level Project Setup Guide.md

-# Preact App with Responsive Images - Complete Setup Guide
+# Complete Project Setup Guide for Preact App with Responsive Images

-This guide provides a comprehensive setup for a Preact application with responsive image handling using Webpack and Sharp.
+This document contains the full setup for a Preact application with responsive image handling, including all necessary files and their contents.

 ## Project Structure